The mass balance formula is the mass of fluid added to system = mass subtracted plus fluid accumulated by system.

 Read More

-A Moment or the moment of force with respect to given point is tendency of force to produce rotation around it.
+The moment of force with respect to given point is tendency of force to produce rotation around it.
 Positive is a clockwise direction.
 Negative is a counterclockwise direction.

-A Moment or the moment of force with respect to given point is tendency of force to produce rotation around it.
+The moment of force with respect to given point is tendency of force to produce rotation around it.
 Positive is a clockwise direction.
 Negative is a counterclockwise direction.

 Read More